microsoft/mu/docs/faq.md

 Project Mu is a product of the Microsoft Core UEFI team and is the basis for the system firmware within a number of Microsoft products.
 It will continue to be maintained to reflect the FW practices and features leveraged for the best experience with Windows and other Microsoft products.

 A secondary purpose is to engage with the community, both in TianoCore and the industry at large.
 We hope that Project Mu serves as a concrete example for discussing different approaches to managing the challenges faced by the UEFI ecosystem.

+#### Is this really following "Less is More"?
+Yes.
+The idea is lowering the entanglement of code, lowering the coupling, and allowing the product to pick and choose the code it needs.
+This means when building any given product, you don't need all the Project Mu code.

 ## Usage